ubco-cmps/data550_course/class/project1.md

 Note: you do NOT need to answer the research questions!
 In this task we will only evaluate your ability to create research questions.

-1. Present and record the results of your EDA as a video.
+1. Present and record the results of your EDA as a 5-min video.
 (20 marks)

 Important: I am not expecting any video-editing, fancy equipment, or even a slide presentation.
-I want to hear the results of the analysis from you.
+I want to hear the results of the analysis from you in fewer than five minutes (!).

 Keep it low-tech, I suggest you and your partner get on a zoom call, share your screen with the Jupyter notebook, describe the analysis, and record the call.
+I should hear from both of you in the presentation, but it's up to you whether you show both the R and python plots, or just have one notebook.

 1. Edit the contributions.md file to your repository to outline the contributions of each partner in the group.
 (20 marks)